 Dr Misael Pimentel, Senior Manufacturing Engineer, DED-Arc Theme Lead, National Manufacturing Institute Scotland, said: “The National Manufacturing Institute Scotland (NMIS) is excited to support the country’s iconic shipbuilding industry with its drive towards net- zero.
 We are exploring the role of topology-optimised designs, large-scale additive manufacturing, and automation in delivering lighter and more sustainable marine vessels.
 Together with major shipbuilding stakeholders, including BAE Systems and the Malin Group, we look forward to delivering real impact for industry.”

-Meanwhile, Jamie Buchanan, Technical Director, Altair Engineering stated “Altair has been helping industry to design material efficient structures for over three decades through the development and application of innovative software technology such as topology optimisation.
-This drive for efficiency has never been more relevant than today as we all strive for Net Zero.
-This project provides a fantastic opportunity to couple Altair’s simulation solutions with large-scale additive manufacturing processes to produce innovative structures that will have a real beneficial impact on the marine industry.”
+Meanwhile, Tom Goodwin, Product Design Team Manager, Altair Engineering stated “Altair has been helping industry to design material efficient structures for over three decades through the development and application of innovative software technology such as topology optimisation.
+The drive for efficiency has never been more relevant than today as we strive for net zero.
+This project provides a fantastic opportunity to couple Altair’s simulation solutions with large scale additive manufacturing processes to produce innovative structures that will have real beneficial impacts on the marine industry.

 If successful, the project will deliver outcomes that can be exploited by a variety of different markets, from the automotive industry to Oil & Gas.
 This in turn will provide the UK with opportunities to be more competitive and diversified, whilst creating jobs in highly skilled areas.